UtrechtUniversity/ricgraph/README.md

   the REST API for Ricgraph.
 * Optional: modify code to fit Ricgraph to your specific use case.

-For more details, see the remainder of this documentation.
+For more details, read the remainder of this documentation.

 ### Read more about Ricgraph